Jewish Food Festival returns | SNN TV

-SARASOTA- The Jewish Food Festival returns to Temple Sinai for the 9th year.
+SARASOTA – The Jewish Food Festival returns to Temple Sinai for its tenth year.

 The event also featured a craft show and a bake sale.
 Rabbai Michael Churgel says food is a large part of Judaism.